 Seam sealants such as Fray Check from Prym Dritz or Fray Block from June Taylor, are liquid glues used to secure the edges of the fabric and stop fraying.

-On dark or silky fabrics, the seam sealant may be noticable after it dries, so be sure to check in an inconspicuous area before using if the product will not... be trimmed after completing the project.
+On dark or silky fabrics, the seam sealant may be noticeable after it dries, so be sure to check in an inconspicuous area before using if the product... will not be trimmed after completing the project.